 Market risk quantification follows the QIS5 approach in principle.
-However, we modified risk factors specified in QIS5 standard methodology to make them more suitable in light of the market risk attribute to which we are exposed, where risk factors specified in QIS5 or our previous risk measure is considered unable to capture enough risk amount at a 99.5% confidence level.
+However, we modified risk factors specified in QIS5 standard methodology to make them more suitable in light of the market risk attribute to which we are exposed, where risk factors specified in QIS5 or our previous risk measure is considered unable to reflect enough of the risk amount at a 99.5% confidence level.